-The oldest palaeocanyon fill deposits consist of several Oligocene non-welded to welded rhyolite ignimbrites, referred to as the Valley Springs Formation (Figure 2; Slemmons 1953) which erupted from calderas in central Nevada and flowed westwards down palaeochannels across the present-day Sierra Nevada to the Sacramento Valley of central California (Garside et al. 2005; Henry 2008).
-Thus, surface elevations must have continuously decreased in that direction, from the drainage divide of the Nevadaplano in central Nevada westwards to central California, and the region could not have yet been significantly disrupted by normal faults (Busby and Putirka 2009).
-Oligocene ignimbrites of the central Sierra were deeply eroded in early Miocene time (unconformity 2, Figure 2; Busby et al. 2008a,b; Busby and Putirka 2009; Hagan et al. 2009), and overlain by middle Miocene andesitic volcanic and volcaniclastic rocks, referred to as the Relief Peak Formation in the Sonora Pass region (Figure 2; Slemmons 1953, 1966).
-In the eastern part of the map presented here (Figure 3), the Valley Springs Formation (Tvs) is preserved as an erosional remnant on a palaeoledge in the granitic basement (Kgu).
-Here, the Valley Springs Formation consists of light-coloured welded ignimbrite with fiamme and crystals of plagioclase, sanidine, and quartz.
-The Valley Springs Formation is overlain by andesitic debris-flow deposits of the Miocene Relief Peak Formation (Trpdf) along a steep buttress unconformity (Figure 3).
+The Oligocene and Miocene strata in Figure 3 lie within a much broader paleochannel/paleocanyon, cut into Mesozoic granitic and metamorphic basement (unconformity 1, Figure 2), whose axis was probably centered at Sonora Peak (Figure 1).
+The oldest paleocanyon fill deposits consist of several Oligocene nonwelded to welded rhyolite ignimbrites, referred to as the Valley Springs Formation (Figure 2; Slemmons, 1953) which erupted from calderas in central Nevada and flowed westward down paleochannels across the present-day Sierra Nevada to the Sacramento Valley of central California (Garside et al., 2005; Henry, 2008).
+Thus surface elevations must have continuously decreased in that direction, from the drainage divide of the Nevada Plano in central Nevada westward to central California, and the region could not have yet been significantly disrupted by normal faults (Busby and Putirka, 2009).
+Oligocene ignimbrites of the central Sierra were deeply eroded in early Miocene time (unconformity 2, Figure 2; Busby et al., 2008a, 2008b; Busby and Putirka, 2009; Hagan et al., 2009), and overlain by middle Miocene andesitic volcanic and volcaniclastic rocks, referred to as Relief Peak Formation in the Sonora Pass region (Figure 2; Slemmons, 1953, 1966).
+In the eastern part of the map presented here (Figure 3), the Valley Springs Formation (Tvs) is preserved as an erosional remnant on a paleo-ledge in granitic basement (Kgu).
+Here the Valley Springs Formation consists of light-colored welded ignimbrite with fiamme and crystals of plagioclase, sanidine and quartz.
+The Valley Springs Formation is overlain by andesitic debris flow deposits of the Miocene Relief Peak Formation (Trpdf) along a steep buttress unconformity (Figure 3).

-In general, Miocene andesitic strata pass gradationally westward from primary and vent-proximal volcanic deposits at the present-day Sierran crest into reworked volcaniclastic deposits exposed along modern west-flowing drainages; this, together with sparse palaeocurrent indicators, provides evidence for continued westward flow of material down the palaeocanyons in Miocene time (Busby et al. 2008b).
-In the area mapped in Figure 3, the Relief Peak Formation consists entirely of dark-tan-coloured, unsorted, matrix-supported, polymict, coarse pebble to small boulder debris-flow deposits composed of heterogeneous clasts of andesitic composition in a sandstone matrix.
+In general, Miocene andesitic strata pass gradationally westward from primary and vent-proximal volcanic deposits at the present-day Sierran Crest into reworked volcaniclastic deposits exposed along modern west-flowing drainages; this, together with sparse paleocurrent indicators, provides evidence for continued westward flow of material down the paleocanyons in Miocene time (Busby et al., 2008b).
+In the area mapped in Figure 3, the Relief Peak Formation consists entirely of dark-tan-colored, unsorted, matrix-supported, polymict, coarse pebble to small boulder debris flow deposits composed of heterogeneous clasts of andesitic composition in a sandstone matrix.
 Basement granitic clasts are rare.
-Some blocks in the debris-flow deposits are prismatically-jointed or retain delicate breadcrust texture on their surfaces, indicating that they were derived from block-and-ash flows and not transported far from the vent area (Busby et al. 2008b).
-The debris-flow deposits were emplaced cold, as indicated by the presence of non-charred petrified wood fragments.
+Some blocks in the debris flow deposits are prismatically-jointed or retain delicate breadcrust texture on their surfaces, indicating that they were derived from block-and-ash flows and not transported far from the vent area (Busby et al., 2008b).
+The debris flow deposits were emplaced cold, as indicated by the presence of non-charred petrified wood fragments.